 - cracked or dirty eggs

 - chilled or frozen foods that have been left out of the refrigerator or freezer

 - hot food, like takeaways, which are not steaming hot

 - anything where you have doubts about the quality.

 Food-poisoning bacteria grow and multiply on some types of food more easily than on others.
 These high-risk foods include:

-- Ready to eat foods, including sandwiches, rolls, and pizza that contain any of the food above.
+- ready-to-eat foods, including sandwiches, rolls, and pizzas that contain any of the food above.

 Check the dates on the packaging